cesaro/dpu-cav18-exp/doc/3-section-6.1.md

 In the same folder, we also find a *LOG.rst* file which stores all details about running the scripts as we see on the screen and a TABLE.tex which puts all the data in LaTex table.

-****Note: Path to dpu is wrong, so it can not produce files as expected.

 To produce those results, in fie ``runtable1.sh``, you could find the we first generate a selection of benchmarks varied by parameters using one of `generate_bench_*` functions.....